 Annuities also have excellent benefits, including:

-If you're looking for life insurance, Aflac offers several policies that can help give you and your loved ones peace of mind.
-Our term life insurance policies can give you temporary coverage with lower premiums, and our whole life plans will cover you for life.
+There are several differences between life insurance and annuities, and both products can help provide financial security.
+If you're looking for life insurance, Aflac offers several policies that can help give you and your loved ones added peace of mind.
+Our term life insurance policies can give you temporary coverage with competitive premiums, and our whole life plans will help cover you for life.
 Learn more about life insurance options from Aflac and get a quote today.